#

 April 17, 2026

-Your security tools generate a massive amount of data, but it often lives in silos.
-A failed phishing test in one system and a user’s privileged access in another tell two separate stories.
-To build a truly predictive defense, you need to connect these dots.
-The distinction between phishing vs vishing is important, but the real insight comes from understanding the context around these events.
-By correlating data across human behavior, identity, and external threats, you can uncover the hidden patterns that signal an impending risk.
-This unified view transforms security from a guessing game into an intelligence-led function that pinpoints your highest-risk individuals and allows you to intervene with precision.
+Your security tools generate massive amounts of data, but it’s often trapped in silos.
+A failed phishing simulation in one system and a user’s privileged access in another tell two separate stories.
+To build a truly predictive defense against a modern phishing vishing attack, you must connect these dots.
+Real insight comes from understanding the context around these events.
+By correlating data across human behavior, identity, and external threats, you can uncover hidden patterns that signal risk.
+This unified view transforms security from a guessing game into a precise, intelligence-led function.

 Phishing is more than just a fraudulent email; it's a calculated attack designed to manipulate people into compromising sensitive data.
 Attackers use deceptive emails, text messages, and websites to trick individuals into revealing credentials, financial information, or other confidential details.
 While technical defenses can block many attempts, the most sophisticated attacks are engineered to bypass filters and target the most unpredictable part of your security stack: your people.